cmgonzales/Art-project/README.md

-landing page for art project
-using reactjs as a front end
+Front end project using ReactJS